Ginger Skillet

 • Sprinkle the chilli powder and garam masala powder.
 Once it is mixed in, add coriander and mint leaves.

 • After a few minutes, add the rice.
 Give it a quick mix and pour the water in.
-Drizzle the remaining 1 tbsp ghee and close the lid of the pressure cooker.
+Drizzle the remaining 1 tablespoon ghee and close the lid of the pressure cooker.

 • Cook it for 5 minutes or according to your pressure cooker.
 Switch off the flame and wait till the pressure releases on its own.